Birkbeck College, University of London

 Birkbeck staff profile here.

 I am a cultural historian with a focus on ruination, war, technology and the human condition as represented in literature.
 Here, is a brief overview of select work.
 For research interests go here; for a full resume please contact me.
+Note: I was on maternity leave Feb 2019-Feb 2020.

 Select publications and research projects